8.3 Health Literacy, Plain Language, and Teach-Back

 - Ask the learner to explain or show the plan.

-The WCC exam uses multiple-choice questions, but the education principle is practical.
-If the learner cannot explain the plan, the plan is not yet taught well enough.
+The WCC exam is multiple-choice, but the underlying rule is practical: if the learner cannot explain or show the plan, it has not been taught well enough yet.

 Which wording best reflects plain-language teaching for periwound maceration?